Beastea3/bas-doc-site/docs/sdk/js.md

 To register a new schema, you can use the `register` function provided by the BAS SDK.
 This function takes an object with the following properties:

 - `schema`: The schema string that defines the structure of the data to be attested.
-- `resolverAddress`: The Ethereum address of the resolver responsible for managing the schema.
+- `resolverAddress`: The BNB address of the resolver responsible for managing the schema.
 - `revocable`: A boolean value indicating whether attestations created with this schema can be revoked.

 Here’s an example of how to register a new schema: